 | Net benefit | 10.400 € |

 In this example calculation, the payback period is less than 4 months.
-Additionally, the liquidity situation improves due to an average of 14 days faster payment receipts [1].
+In addition, the cash flow situation improves because payments are received an average of 14 days earlier [1].

-Selecting the optimal invoicing software depends on company size, industry, and specific requirements.
-A systematic evaluation of different solutions ensures the best possible investment decision.
+Choosing the right invoicing software depends on the size of the business, the industry, and specific requirements.
+A systematic evaluation of various solutions ensures the best possible investment decision.

 Features: